2600projects/CRTPi-RGB/README.md

     Connect to WiFi or Ethernet with internet access Update Retropie and the underlying OS using Retropie-Setup  (A kernel upgrade changed the audio layout and the zips account for that and need the upgrade)
     Install any Optional Prerequisites listed above
-    Download or copy the CRTPi-RGB-2600v1.zip into your root folder (cd /) with the command "sudo wget https://github.com/2600projects/CRTPi-RGB/releases/download/v1.0/CRTPi-RGB-2600v1.zip"
+	Make a copy of /boot/cmdline.txt and /boot/config.txt Download or copy the CRTPi-RGB-2600v1.zip into your root folder (cd /) with the command "sudo wget https://github.com/2600projects/CRTPi-RGB/releases/download/v1.0/CRTPi-RGB-2600v1.zip"
 		If there is a later release then change the name and location as necessary.
-    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RGB-2600vX.zip" where X is the release number Remove the zip with the command "sudo rm CRTPi-RGB-2600vX.zip" where X is the release number Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Install any 2600 RPi Adapter
+    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RGB-2600vX.zip" where X is the release number Remove the zip with the command "sudo rm CRTPi-RGB-2600vX.zip" where X is the release number Change cmdline.txt to point to the correct Partition UUID by copying the values after root=PARTUUID= from your original cmdline.txt to the new one.
+If this step isn't done, the Pi will not boot.
+    Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Install any 2600 RPi Adapter
     **At this point, HDMI will no longer be used**